elele20005/React-Portfolio/README.md

 ## Installation
 Clone the repository using the SSH:

-git clone git@github.com:elele20005/README_Generator.git
+git clone git@github.com:elele20005/React_Portfolio.git

 Navigate to the project folder:

-cd README_Generator Open index.html on your browser to view the portfolio locally.
+cd React_Portfolio Open React+Vite on your browser to view the portfolio locally.

 ## Usage
 The portfolio is meant to provide a personal overview of my work, including project highlights, technical skills, and an "About Me" section.
 It can be shared with potential employers, collaborators, or as an online resume.